 I know Christmas can be a really difficult time for people for all sorts of reasons.
-You may be really interested (and surprised) to hear what children really love about Christmas.
+You may be really interested (and pleasantly surprised) to hear what children really love about Christmas.
 I feel so fortunate to have always had a lovely experience and it’s always been my favourite time of year.
-As I’m sure you know, we’re Christmas mad in this house BUT for me, rather than it being about the presents, it’s more about the spirit of it.
+As I’m sure you know, we’re Christmas mad in this house BUT for me, rather than it being about the presents, it’s more about the spirit of Christmas.
 I’ve always loved the anticipation, the build up, the colours, the festivities, being in a nativity play, the togetherness, the excitement, the extra effort everyone makes, the festive moods and that wonderful warm fuzzy cosy feeling that’s specific to Christmas Eve (you know the one).

 I remember feeling desperately excited as a child, when it was NEARLY the day before Christmas Eve but not quite, because it’s not until then that you’re truly in the zone of maximum Christmassyness and excitement.
 I also remember being totally mortified when I learnt that the shortest day of the year is the 21st December and not the 24th, as if that somehow made Christmas Day less in the magic of deepest winter!

 I’ve naturally passed all the things I love on to the kids, but I was very curious to know what they themselves would say was important to them as 8 and 7 year olds.
 So I asked them and this is what they said …

 ‘Watching films with dimmed lighting and under a blanket by the fire’

 ‘Getting Christmas Elf letters from Elfie‘